amalia03/Project-crRNA-tracker/README.md

 # Project crRNA tracker
-My pipeline that locates potential Crispr primer regions for eDNA analysis.
+My pipeline for identifying potential Crispr primer regions for eDNA analysis.

-This walkthrough shall explain how the crRNA selection pipeline works.
+This file explains how the crRNA selection pipeline works.

 First we select two species: our species of interest and a close relative.
 In this case we have the complete mitochondrion of Atlantic Salmon and Atlantic trout.